 - Limit employment of hands: Try not to get involved in any other activities that put more stress on your hands.
 For example, if you are planning to make bread for dinner, make the dough a day before so that there is enough room for picking the garden the next day.
 It is more or less like “preparing a budget”.
 You remove certain costs to spend somewhere else.

 - Borrow a hand: Give away some simple tasks that can be done by anyone else, like watering or digging a trench, and keep the most artistic refinements for yourself.
 There may be certain particular things that only you are capable of doing; which you want to be done in a fixed manner.
 Leave the rest with someone else.

-- Avoid setting chore-limits: Doing too much gardening one day may exhaust your energy and also induce pain in the joints due to overwork.
+- Avoid setting chore limits: Doing too much gardening one day may exhaust your energy and also induce pain in the joints due to overwork.
 Set time limits instead.
-Setting a time limit also makes you allot certain amount of duration everyday to do things in synchronized manner.
+Setting a time limit also makes you allot a certain amount of duration every day to do things in a synchronized manner.
 It also lets you concentrate more and enjoy the rest of the time doing something else that takes your mind away from gardening and hence becoming less stressed and more skilled at it.

 - Feel the sunshine: With age comes the loss of some vital nutrients in our body.
-The sun being the best source of Vitamin D can help to compensate for the loss of it.
+The sun is the best source of Vitamin D and can help to compensate for its loss of it.
 Always remember to take a sun bath once in a while.

 - Record what you say: With the advent of technology, it has become very convenient to communicate.
-There are softwares that can interpret voice into written words.
-This helps you avoid typing and keeping you hands-free.
+There is software that can interpret voice into written words.
+This helps you avoid typing and keeps you hands-free.

-For any assistance regarding treatment you always have us on your side.
+For any assistance regarding treatment, you always have us on your side.
 However, we can help you recover but to keep yourself going is what you need to do.
 Stay active.
 Stay full of life.
-Stay colourful.
+Stay colorful.